Delayed Or Misdiagnosis Of Abdominal Pain

-Today it is quite rare for a patient to complain of abdominal pain in a clinical or emergency setting, receive treatment for a gastric ailment, get released, and then suffer disabling injuries or death from a ruptured appendix and the resulting infections.
+Today it is quite rare for a patient to complain of abdominal pain in a clinical or emergency room setting, receive treatment for a gastric ailment, get released, and then suffer disabling injuries or death from a ruptured appendix and the resulting infections.
 Nevertheless, medical negligence continues to occur both in the diagnosis of appendicitis and the treatment of the condition through conventional or laparoscopic appendectomy.

-Types of Appendicitis-Related Errors
+Types Of Appendicitis-Related Errors

-The following are examples of situations where negligence on the part of a Pennsylvania physician, surgeon or hospital employee might have played a significant role in catastrophic complications of appendicitis:
+The following are examples of situations where medical negligence on the part of a Pennsylvania physician, surgeon or hospital employee might have played a significant role in catastrophic complications of appendicitis:

 - Laparoscopic surgery mistakes involving unintended cuts or damages to vital organs, tissues or ducts